Cattle Confinement Barns

 U. S. Steel recommends painted G90 hot-dip galvanized (G90 HDG) with a zinc phosphate treatment for animal confinement applications.
 The design factors above are the dominant factors in determining the building’s corrosion resistance.
 Improving building design is more cost effective than using heavier zinc coatings.
 Adequate ventilation, proper maintenance, good insulation and a vapor barrier provide enough protection so that interior corrosivity will not harm the steel.
 Painted HDG gives excellent exterior corrosion protection.

-The most important aspect of interior cleanliness is efficient removal of animal waste.
+The most important aspect of interior cleanliness is efficient removal of animal waste, especially from near cattle feeding areas.
+For those working in the barn and for cow-calf and other animal health, regular cleaning is ideal.
 The method and frequency of removal strongly affects the corrosivity of the atmosphere.
-In an environment as conducive to bacterial growth as animal confinement, keeping the building clean is easier if the bacterial growth is not allowed to progress.
+In an environment as conducive to bacterial growth (including e. coli) as animal confinement, keeping the building clean is easier if the bacterial growth is not allowed to progress.
 Frequent cleanings will require less effort than infrequent cleanings.
 Regular cleaning of all areas of the building keeps the corrosivity of the waste and the bacteriological by-products to a minimum.
 Cleanliness is not just a corrosion issue, it is a health issue for animals and workers.
+That’s one of the biggest reasons the USDA (and other agencies) advise against raising cattle in an open feedlot, which is prone to manure runoff, even though it is inexpensive.

-The most aggressive waste removal systems involve water mixtures, or slurries, often used in hog confinement to flush the wastes away from the building.
-The natural moisture associated with hog and cattle wastes, together with these waste removal systems, make cattle and hog confinement buildings extremely corrosive environments.
+The most aggressive manure management systems involve water mixtures, or slurries, often used in hog confinement to flush the wastes away from the building.

 Often in poultry, broiler or breeder houses, dry wood chips or sawdust hold the animal wastes until replenishment or replacement.
 Many egg-laying operations keep the chickens in tiered cages from which the wastes fall to a lower level and are removed.
 The drier nature of poultry waste, together with improved methods for removal, make poultry houses somewhat less corrosive in nature than hog and cattle confinement buildings.